pgassmann/puppet-letsencrypt_nginx/README.md

 To add ssl configuration to an existing installation, you need first to configure the nginx_locations for your default vhost and your existing vhost.

-    class { 'letsencrypt_wrap':
+    class { 'letsencrypt_nginx':
-      email            => 'email@example.com',
-      agree_tos        => true
       nginx_locations     => {
         'default' => {}
         'letsencrypt-test1.example.com' => {}
       }
     }

-If this is applied successfully, you can then add the ssl configuration to your nginx vhost as above and declare your letsencrypt_wrap::nginx::vhost
+If this is applied successfully, you can then add the ssl configuration to your nginx vhost as above and declare your letsencrypt_nginx::vhost

 #### Hiera example

     classes:
       - nginx
+      - letsencrypt
-      - letsencrypt_wrap
+      - letsencrypt_nginx

     nginx::nginx_vhosts:
       'letsencrypt-test1.example.com':